 Her pattern language reminds me of a lot of ancient decorative motifs from around the world.
 In particular I think of the Australian Aboriginal people’s dotted animal images.

 The multiplier effect

-Artists have long recognized the mesmerizing power of repetition.
+Artists have long recognized the mesmerizing power of repetition in a style of sculpture called assemblage.
 Jon Bainart’s sculptures from doll parts are a beautiful example of how compelling this can be.
 Of course, he also doubles down with some captivating facial expressions which, in this pair of sculptures, play so well off each other.

 These pieces also seem to me to be taking advantage of the universal uncanny valley of “whoa, too many arms!”
 The piece on the right in particular makes me think of Durga, which Wikipedia calls “the principal Hindu goddess of war, strength and protection…combating evils and demonic forces that threaten peace, prosperity, and Dharma the power of good over evil.
 Durga is also a fierce form of the protective mother goddess”

 The legal risks of Barbie hacking in art

 Can artists use popular culture in their work?
 On the face of it, it would seem the answer is yes, obviously: that’s what art is, a conversation in, with and about culture.
 And in fact, that seems to be the essence of Fair Use in copyright law: to carve out protections free expression.

 But when it comes to iconic brands, who scrupulously defend brand identities worth billions, this turns out to be a hard-won right for artists.
 Here is a fascinating writeup of a 2004 decision in which a judge decides in favor of doll hacking as a legitimate form of free expression: the right of artists to use Barbie in their work.